vmware-archive/hillview/docs/userManual.md

 closed, this option will reopen it.

 * Refresh: fetches and redraws all the views associated with this dataset.

+* Merge with...: allows the user to specify another dataset, loaded in a separate tab.
+  The two datasets will be merged, by taking the union of their rows; the result will be loaded in a new tab.
+The datasets can be merged only if their schemas are compatible.
+  Two schemas as incompatible if there is a common column name with different types in the two datasets.
+If two datasets are incompatible the user needs to rename columns or convert datatypes prior to the merging operation.
+If a column does not exist in one of the two datasets, it is assumed to contain only null values.

 * Edit privacy policy: this is an experimental feature related to differentially-private data visualizations, which is not yet documented.